l-omar-chehab/l-omar-chehab.github.io/index.md

 Welcome!

-I am a PhD student in machine learning at Inria near Paris.
+I am a PhD student in machine learning at Inria Paris-Saclay.
 I currently work on efficient estimation of energy-based models and self-supervised learning.

 <!--
 More generally, I am interested in the inferential and dynamics-with-control viewpoints on learning and computation in the brain, and what they suggest about how the brain encodes and processes (visual, auditory, linguistic) stimuli.
 We use neuroimaging data as a proxy for the neural code, investigating its structure (grammar) in a top-down approach, using unsupervised representation learning, or conversely emulating it using mechanistic biophysical models in a bottom-up approach.